piterwilson/squiggle-animation-tool/README.md

 *Frame by frame, day per day.*

+### Demo

+See it in action at http://www.mrsquiggles.com/squiggle-1

 ### Description

 Squiggle 1 is an animation educational software aimed at beginner animation students and their teachers.